streaming-across-network/360_video_streaming_across_the_network/README.md

 ```
 The script will output a RTMP-URL and HLS-URL.
 Instructions for usage you can find in the [appendix](https://github.com/streaming-across-network/360_video_streaming_across_the_network/blob/master/presentation_360video.pdf).

-Note: The website will ask for the IP-address which you can find in both URLs e.g. (rtmp://<ins>192.168.0.106</ins>/live/livestream)
+Note: The website will ask for the IP-address which you can find in both URLs
+e.g. (rtmp://<ins>192.168.0.106</ins>/live/livestream)
 <br>

 Accessing the website with the livestream on the Meta Quest 2:

 1. Connect the Meta Quest 2 to your PC and run in ODH the created custom command.
 2. Disconnect and put on the Meta Quest 2.
-3. Refresh the Website on the opened browser to give it permission to access locale data. (one time only)
+3. Refresh the Website on the opened browser to give it permission to access local data. (one time only)
 4. On the appearing promt enter the IP-address of the streaming server.
 5. Press the playbutton to play the livestream and enlarge it.
 6. Choose the video format of you livestream.
 (180° or 360°)